MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ====================================================================== -->
 ## Step 5 - Install the WinUI 2 SDK (Microsoft.UI.Xaml)

-Next, you install the **Microsoft.UI.Xaml** package.
+Next, you install the **Microsoft.UI.Xaml** package for this project.
 Microsoft.UI.Xaml is WinUI 2.

 1. In Solution Explorer, right-click the project (not the solution node above it), and then select **Manage NuGet Packages**.